airbytehq/airbyte/docs/integrations/sources/hubspot.md

 Custom CRM Objects will appear as streams available for sync, alongside the standard objects listed above.

-If you setup your connections before April 15th, 2023 (on Cloud) or before 0.8.0 (OSS) then you'll need to do some additional work to sync custom CRM objects.
+If you set up your connections before April 15th, 2023 (on Cloud) or before 0.8.0 (OSS) then you'll need to do some additional work to sync custom CRM objects.

 First you need to give the connector some additional permissions: